Pavithra25/Face_Reconition/README.md

 https://machinelearningmastery.com/how-to-develop-a-face-recognition-system-using-facenet-in-keras-and-an-svm-classifier/
-resourse is used impliment the model.
+resourse is used to impliment the model.